 - Install SQL Server on the system that will host the Enterprise PDM file vault database, unless you have an existing SQL Server running.
-For details, see Installing and Configuring SQL Server on page 15. - Install the database server component on the system running the SQL Server.
-For details, see Installing SolidWorks Enterprise PDM Database Server on page 43. - 3.
-Install the archive server on the system running the SQL Server or on a separate system.

-For details, see Installing SolidWorks Enterprise PDM Archive Server on page 44.
+For details, see Installing and Configuring SQL Server on page 16. - Install the database server component on the system running the SQL Server.
+For details, see Installing SolidWorks Enterprise PDM Database Server on page 39. - 3.
+Install the archive server on the system running the SQL Server or on a separate system. - For details, see Installing SolidWorks Enterprise PDM Archive Server on page 41.

 - 4. Install the Enterprise PDM client on all workstations that will work in the file vault.
-For details, see Installing SolidWorks Enterprise PDM Client on page 53. - Create a new file vault using the Enterprise PDM administration tool on a system where the Enterprise PDM client is installed.
-For details, see Creating the File Vault on page 62. - 6.
+For details, see Installing SolidWorks Enterprise PDM Client on page 50. - Create a new file vault using the Enterprise PDM administration tool on a system where the Enterprise PDM client is installed.
+For details, see Vault Creation. - 6.
+Obtain and apply a license file for the new vault.
+For details, see Applying Licenses. - Attach the remaining clients to the archive server and create local file vault views using the View Setup wizard.
+For details, see Creating a File Vault View Using the View Setup Wizard on page - 8.
 Optionally, set up the Enterprise PDM index server for content search support.
-For details, see Configuring Content Search on page 77. - Attach the remaining clients to the archive server and create local file vault views using the View Setup wizard.
-For details, see Creating a File Vault View Using the View Setup Wizard on page 62.
+For details, see Configuring Content Search on page 81.